mistafunk/OpenUSD-proposals-geospatial/proposals/geospatial_coordinate_reference_systems/README.md

 This proposal introduces first-class support for **Geospatial Coordinate Reference Systems (CRS)** in OpenUSD.
-It defines two new schemas that allow USD scenes to declare *where on Earth* their 3D content is located, enabling interoperability with GIS, AECO, digital twin, and simulation workflows that require real-world positioning.
+It defines two new schemas that allow USD scenes to declare *where on a celestial body* their 3D content is located, enabling interoperability with GIS, AECO, digital twin, and simulation workflows that require real-world positioning.